 A second form of relief has been implemented for those distillers, wineries and breweries whose expected excise tax liability for the calendar year is projected to be less than $1,000.
 For these eligible manufacturers, the PATH Act amendments authorize a new annual tax return period, likewise beginning calendar year January 1, 2017, which eliminates the necessity of filing returns on a semi-monthly or quarterly basis.
 As is the case with the bond waiver requirements, the TTB imposed a caveat: taxpayers can only take advantage of the limited reporting requirement if their excise tax liability for 2016 (or in later years of election, in the immediately preceding year) was not more than $1,000.
 For distillers, brewers or wine makers with more than one operating location, the tax liability from all facilities combined must be less than $1,000 in order to use the annual return period.
 Unlike the bond waiver, no advance approval from the TTB is required, and eligible taxpayers may elect the option for an annual filing by making the appropriate designation on the tax form.
 Timing is crucial: the annual tax return deadline is generally January 14, 2017.

 These modifications will certainly not benefit all producers, but for startups and smaller manufacturers, the changes should be welcomed, as an effort to eliminate at least part of the regulatory checklists that all owners otherwise endure.
 For those who are interested, further information is available in TTB Guidance 2016-4 on the TTB website.
-You may otherwise contact yours truly, Christopher P. Baker, Chair of the Hospitality and Beverage Control practice group of Varnum at (248) 567-7425 or email@example.com for more information.
+You may otherwise contact yours truly, Christopher P. Baker, chair of the Hospitality and Beverage Control practice team of Varnum at (248) 567-7425 or firstname.lastname@example.org for more information.

 - Hospitality & Beverage Control Advisory, March 19, 2020